FoodTBD/menudb/README.md

 `zh-Hans` | Simplified Chinese [written form] `zh-Hant` | Traditional Chinese [written form]

+**Menu images**: See repository https://github.com/FoodTBD/menudb_images.

 **Dish names**:
 * Any spelling mistakes in the original menu should be transcribed verbatim and annotated with `[sic]`.
 * Any notes like "half portion" written in the dish name should be moved to `description_xxx` or `note_xxx` fields.

-**Images**: Either link directly to the restaurant's own website, or otherwise use free licensed content, ideally from Wikipedia Commons of the form https://upload.wikimedia.org/wikipedia/commons/thumb/a/ab/filename.jpg/128px-filename.jpg.
+**Dish images**: Either link directly to the restaurant's own website, or otherwise use free licensed content, ideally from Wikipedia Commons of the form https://upload.wikimedia.org/wikipedia/commons/thumb/a/ab/filename.jpg/128px-filename.jpg.
 Edit the URL to specify `128px-` for thumbnails.

 ### Transcription Workflow